tomasmcguinness/dotnet-passbook/README.md

 #dotnet-passbook

-A .Net Library for generating Passbook packages for iOS 6
+A .Net Library for generating Passbook packages for iOS 6 and (soon) iOS7

 ##Why

-This library powers the Pass generation for the [PassVerse passbook API](http://www.passverse.com).
+Creating passes for Apple's Passbook is pretty simple, but requires the use of PKI for signing manifest files, which isn't so simple!
+During the course of building the [PassVerse Passbook API](http://www.passverse.com), I created a library that performs all the steps in C#.
+I decided to open source this library to other .Net developers.
 It allows you to generate, sign and zip Passbook files for use with Apple's Passbook (Available in iOS 6 and iOS 7).

-If you don't want to build and manage Passes yourself, my PassVerse platform offers developers like yourself, a powerful API for generating and updating passes.
-It manages the registration and update process for you, allowing you to focus on your own application.
-You can sign up for free at [http://www.passverse.com](http://www.passverse.com).
+## PassVerse

+[PassVerse](http://www.passverse.com) is a platform that allows you to manage and update Passbook passes using a simple REST API.
+It takes care of all the registration and device management required when updating passes.
+You can use PassVerse as SaaS or host your instance of the platform.
+This frees you up to develop your actual solution!

 ## Requirements